briandconnelly/nicheconstruct/paper/02_methods.md

 ### Metapopulation Initialization and Simulation

-Metapopulations are initiated in a state that follows an environmental change.
+Metapopulations are initiated in a state that follows an environmental change, which leaves most patches empty.
 First, populations are seeded at all patches with cooperator proportion $p_{0}$ and grown to density $S(p_{0})$.
 An environmental challenge is then introduced, which subjects the population to a bottleneck.
 For each individual, the probability of survival is $\mu_{t}$, which represents the likelihood that a mutation occurs that confers tolerance.
-Survivors are chosen by binomial sampling.
 Because individuals have not yet adapted to this new environment, the allelic state of each individual's genotype is set to $0$ at each adaptive locus.
 Following initialization, simulations are run for $T$ cycles, where each discrete cycle consists of population growth, mutation, and migration.
 At the end of each cycle, populations are thinned to allow for growth in the next cycle.
-The individuals that remain are chosen by binomial sampling, where each individual persists with probability $d$, regardless of allelic state.
+Each individual persists with probability $d$, regardless of allelic state.

 ## Source Code and Software Environment